emmett-framework/granian/docs/spec/RSGI.md

 ## Applications

-ASGI applications should be a single async callable:
+RSGI applications should be a single async callable:

 ```
 coroutine application(scope, protocol)